Selda7/AI-Task-Productivity-Manager/README.md

 The app uses a simple Decision Tree model trained on task history to predict whether a task is likely to be productive based on:

--Day of the week
+- Day of the week

--Task type
+- Task type

 ---